mkm17/powerautomate-actions-extension/README.md

 ## New Features

+**1.0.7**
+- Fixed pasting recorded actions into the new Power Automate editor.
+- Added a notification banner.

 **1.0.6**
 - Added support for HTTP Microsoft Graph actions.
 - Enabled recording of actions on Microsoft Graph Explorer and Classic SharePoint pages.